 Your kitchen is the heart of your house.
 It requires daily maintenance and gentle care.
 And your kitchen worktop, being the main area of use, needs a bit more when it comes to cleaning.
 You can preserve the initial state of your workspace by giving it a daily wipe with a damp cloth.
 Still, there are a lot of different worktops and each requires some special treatment.

-Here we have compiled useful tips to keep any worktop looking like new for years and years to come.
+Here we have compiled useful tips to clean any kitchen worktop without much effort and to keep it looking like new for years and years to come.

 How to clean kitchen worktops on a regular basis

 Before we begin, we have some cleaning basics that work for most surfaces.
 You need – dish soap, a soft cloth and around a minute from your day.
 Wipe up after each use of the worktop to prevent spills from settling in.
 Take care of a spill the second it touches the surface.
 Let nothing stay for too long.